chisumo2016/Booking-Appointment-Applicattion/part-8.md

            2:  const createUser = (values, { resetForm , setErrors})
                     setErrors(error.response.data.errors);
             3:put the if(){}
     - Add the same validation on edit
+            Add the validattion inn laravel on update method.